-As a business owner, it is vital that you are always available to your clients, but you may be risking future success if you’re relying on a land-line or traditional cell phone number.
+As a business owner, its vital that you are always available to your clients, but you may be risking future success if you’re relying on a land-line or traditional cell phone number.

 Forward-looking business owners are turning to the services of a virtual phone system to alleviate these risks.